Suppléments et adolescents : comment s’y retrouver sans paniquer

 The quality is checked before each product is put on the market

-That's precisely why I'm partnered with Shop Santé : everything that goes into
+That's also why I partner with Shop Santé : everything that enters the store is validated, compliant and approved.

 Dietary protein vs. true supplement